McKinnon, Victoria: Public transport

 The suburb is serviced by the McKinnon railway station on the Frankston line The station is located within both Zones 1 and 2 and is complemented by Melbourne route 626 bus service.

 Housing

 Most of the houses in the McKinnon area are 1930s California bungalows.
 This has undergone a great change since the early 2000s featuring many new apartments.

 Sport

-The suburb has an Australian Rules football team, St Pauls East Bentleigh Football Club, competing in the Southern Football League.
+The suburb has an Australian Rules football team, St Pauls Mckinnon Football Club, competing in the Southern Football League.